elgui/mcp-ragdocs/KNOWLEDGE.md

    - `run_queue`: Processes all queued URLs
    - `clear_queue`: Empties the queue

+### Local Repository Management Tools

+1. **watch_repository**:
+   - Adds a local repository to be watched and indexed.
+   - Required parameter: `path`

+2. **list_repositories**:
+   - Lists all currently watched local repositories.

+3. **remove_repository**:
+   - Removes a local repository from the watch list and its indexed documentation.
+   - Required parameter: `path`

+4. **update_repository**:
+   - Triggers an update/re-indexing of a specific local repository.
+   - Required parameter: `path`

 ## Client Integration

+### Web Interface
+A basic web interface is available at `src/public/index.html` and `src/public/app.js` for interacting with the MCP server.
+It provides functionality for:
+- Adding documentation via URL
+- Managing the processing queue
+- Searching documentation
+- Listing available documents
+- **Managing Local Repositories**

 ### Claude Desktop Configuration
 Claude Desktop requires explicit configuration to recognize tools: